 - Seedlings or planting stock that was raised with synthetic fertilizers, synthetic pesticides, synthetic fungicides, or synthetic wetting agents

-- Non-CNG or non-organic planting stock to be used to produce a perennial crop may be sold, labeled, or represented as Certified Naturally Grown only after the planting stock has been maintained under a system of CNG management for a period of no less than 1 year
+- Non-CNG or non-organic planting stock to be used to produce a perennial crop may be sold, labeled, or represented as Certified Naturally Grown only after the planting stock has been maintained under a system of CNG management for a period of at least one year.

 - Recommended: Producers should design and manage their system to match fish stocking densities with crop production in order to minimize the need for supplemental nutrients.